Tourism in Taiwan: UNESCO status

-Tourism Infrastructure
+Infrastructure

 International airports

 Tourists mainly arrive by air and Taoyuan International Airport serves as the most popular airport bringing international tourists into Taiwan as it is the largest airport in Taiwan and important regional hub.
 Other major airports in Taiwan which facilitate international visitors include Kaohsiung International Airport servicing southern Taiwan, Taichung Airport servicing central Taiwan and Taipei Songshan Airport servicing central Taipei.

-Ground Transportation in Taiwan
+Public transport

 Tourists are able to travel around the island by using a wide variety of transportation modes.